writetome51/open-array-content/README.md

 A Typescript/Javascript class with properties and methods that give info about
 what is in the array.

-## Installation

-You must have npm installed first.
-Then, in the command line:

-    npm install @writetome51/public-array-content

-## Loading

-    // if using TypeScript:
-    import { PublicArrayContent } from '@writetome51/public-array-content';
-    // if using ES5 JavaScript:
-    var PublicArrayContent =
-            require('@writetome51/public-array-content').PublicArrayContent;

-To instantiate, pass the actual array it will contain to its constructor:
+To instantiate, pass the array it will contain to its constructor:

     let content = new PublicArrayContent( [item1, item2, item3,...] );